konradwilk/caravel_user_project/README.md

 # SHA-1 engine

 See a [https://github.com/konradwilk/sha1](https://github.com/konradwilk/sha1) for the full git history of this code.
-Branch name is submission-mpw-two-c.
+Branch name is submission-mpw-two.

 This is an implementation of [https://www.rfc-editor.org/rfc/inline-errata/rfc3174.html](RFC 3174) of SHA-1 engine.